Hiis-io/Votee/README.md

 Each of these components are made to be extensible, however the library is provided with a default implementation of each component.
 This enables users to use the library or test it without implementing their own components.

 ## Usage
-Since this is a `Scala 3` project and so far no Fat JAR packager library such as `sbt-assembly` currently supports `scala 3 projects`, developers will have to use the JAR provided in the output folder.
+Currently, the library isn't yet published to maven hence developers will have to use the JAR provided in the output folder.
 Follow the steps bellow to add votee to your scala application.

 1. In the root directory of your scala application create a directory called `lib`
 2. Copy the JAR file(`votee-x.y.z.jar`) from [`output`](./output) to your `lib` directory.

-3. Test the application with the following code snippet
+3. Test the library with the following code snippet
    ```scala
       import spire.math.Rational
       import votee.algorithms.Majority